ntop/ntopng/doc/README.md

 Defaults
 --------
-The ntopng default user is 'admin' (without ') and the default passoword is also 'admin' (without ')
+The ntopng default user is 'admin' (without ') and the default password is also 'admin' (without ')

 Resetting admin user password